-I All Applicants Must Meet General College Admission Requirements
+I. All Applicants Must Meet General College Admission Requirements

-Ш Health Sciences Program Application Requirements
+II.
+Health Sciences Program Application Requirements

-- Admission into the college and completion of the application process does not guarantee acceptance into a Health Sciences program.
-Applicants are encouraged to meet regularly with Health Sciences advisors and to attend an information session.
+- Admission into the college and completion of the application process does not guarantee acceptance into a Health Sciences Α. program.
+Applicants are required to meet regularly with Health Sciences advisors and encouraged to attend an information session.
 There are policies and procedures applicable to the Health Sciences Programs in addition to those listed in the catalog.
-Students applying to a Health Sciences program must complete the following prior to consideration for admission. - Official high school or GED transcripts must be in Student Records with a copy in the student's folder in the Division of Health Sciences office.
-Certification of attendance is not acceptable.

-Establish readiness for program of study as follows.

-1. COMPASS scores indicating eligibility for ENG 101 and PSY 201.
-MAT 100 must be completed prior to entry into any Health Sciences program except the Massage Therapy Certificate Program and the Surgical Technology Diploma Program.
-(Students must be eligible for MAT 100.
+Students applying to a Health Sciences program must complete the following prior to consideration for admission.
+Official high school or GED transcripts must be in Student Records with a copy in the student's folder in the Division of Health - 1.
+Sciences office.
+Certification of attendance is not acceptable. - Official transcripts from all colleges attended by applicant must be in Student Records with a copy in the student's folder in 2. the Division of Health Science office.
+Official transcripts will be evaluated and Transfer of Credits entered by Student Records.
+It is the student's responsibility to check Web Advisor for credits transferred in from other colleges and to contact Student Records if credit is not received. - Establish readiness for program of study as follows.
+B. - COMPASS scores indicating eligibility for ENG 101 and PSY 201.
+MAT 105 must be completed prior to entry into any Health Sciences program except the Massage Therapy Certificate Program and the Surgical Technology Diploma Program.
+(Students must be eligible for MAT 105.
 Students may be required to take the Compass math test.)

-2. BIO 100 is a prerequisite for BIO 210 and must be completed prior to entry into a program that requires BIO 210.

-3. Evaluation of college transcripts by a Health Sciences advisor is required.

-Students actively taking courses at other colleges must have official transcripts in their Division of Health Sciences folder within one week of the grade posting each semester.
-It is the student's responsibility to provide these transcripts to the appropriate advisor.
-Students are not permitted to register and progress in the program without these transcripts on file in the Division of Health Sciences.
-(All official transcripts are required prior to pre-registration for the final semester.)

-Applicants must:

-1. Complete the Health Sciences Program Application Checklist (this checklist addresses items listed in section III).

-2. Obtain the Health Sciences Program Application from the Health Sciences office.

-- 3. Complete the application, sign the Statement of Understanding and submit no earlier than 6 months prior to desired semester of entry and by the deadline published on the TCL website. - Completed application portfolios include all official transcripts (i.e. high school or GED and college), documented completion of F. program admission requirements, Health Sciences Program application, Statement of Understanding and Entrance Test scores.
+2. - BIO 112 is a prerequisite for BIO 210 and must be completed prior to entry into a program that requires BIO 210. - C. Applicants must: - Complete the Health Sciences Program Application Checklist (this checklist addresses items listed in section III).
+1. Checklists are available in the Health Science Division office and at TCL.edu - 2.
+Obtain the Health Sciences Program Application from the Health Sciences office. - 3.
+Complete the application, sign the Statement of Understanding and submit no earlier than 6 months prior to desired semester of entry and by the deadline published on the TCL website. - Meet with a Health Science Advisor.
+4 - Completed application portfolios include all official transcripts (i.e. high school or GED and college), documented completion D. of program admission requirements, Health Sciences Program application, Statement of Understanding and Entrance Test scores.

-Acceptance Into Individual Health Sciences Programs
+Acceptance Into Individual Health Sciences Programs Ш.

-Nursing Program Acceptance Requirements

-Generic applicants must meet one of the following criteria:

-- 1. Score at least a 73 (adjusted individual total score) on the TEAS and: - a.
-Minimum TCL GPA of 2.5 or; - b.
-Minimum high school GPA of 2.5 for students graduating within 12 months of application date a.
-Score at least a 73 (adjusted individual total score) on the TEAS b.
-Complete the following courses: BIO 210, BIO 211, PSY 201, PSY 203, ENG 101, & MAT 120 with a combined course GPA a.
-Score greater than 80 (adjusted individual total score) on the TEAS
+- Nursing Program Acceptance Requirements Α. - Generic applicants must meet one of the following criteria: - Score at least a 73 (adjusted individual total score) on the TEAS and: - Minimum TCL GPA of 2.5, GPA of 2.5 from last college attended if no TCL GPA, or a. - Minimum high school GPA of 2.5 for students graduating within 12 months of application date. b.
+0R - Score at least a 67 (adjusted individual total score) on the TEAS and complete the following courses: BIO 210, BIO 211, 2.
+PSY 201, PSY 203, MAT120 , and ENG 101 with a combined course GPA ≥ 2.75 .